How I Trained My TikTok

 I was amazed at how well TikTok chose videos for me, given I had not given it any information.
 I was pretty sure it was customizing my feed based on “watch time”, and in a 2020 blog post, TikTok admitted that watching a video “from beginning to end” was a “strong indicator of interest.”
 But the recommendation algorithm didn’t just send you more of the same; it was a nuanced exploration, cycling through many different threads of interest, circling back to similar themes, but always exploring new directions.
 It worked so well that it almost seemed like magic.

 The honeymoon period eventually ended.
 While the videos were often visually stunning, weird, funny, or shocking, it was too often a frenetic melange, a never-ending syrupy sweet firehose.
-Also, while videos were never repeated, there were many variations on the same themes: people flying off huge ramps, hikers revealing amazing views, clever van conversions, theatrical make-up.
+Also, while videos were never repeated, there were many variations on the same themes: people flying off huge ramps, hikers revealing amazing views, clever van conversions, and theatrical make-up.
 After a while, I uninstalled TikTok.

 A few weeks later, restless for cheap stimulation, I installed it again.
 This time I decided to make my own videos.
 I didn’t want to appear on camera, so I cobbled together videos from podcast snippets and stock footage.
 I created lyrics for a remix of a Nicki Minaj song and recorded a video of fireworks with Chemical Brothers playing in the background.
 While I didn’t get millions of views, I did get hundreds.
 One of my videos was forty seconds long and it was viewed by 1,100 people, for a “cumulative watch time” of six hours.
 If my video had gotten a million views the cumulative watch time would have been more than a year, a year of people’s time.

 Quickly my For You page was transformed.
 I saw long thoughtful videos on motivation, psychology, science, and philosophy.
 I listened to excerpts of lectures on Stoicism or Zen Buddhism, and speeches by enigmatic Indian meditation gurus.
-It figured out I was a software engineer and showed me many jokes or insights about work.
+It figured out I was a software engineer and showed me jokes or insights about work.
 At one point I was hunting for a job and TikTok started showing me interview tips.
 I witnessed drawings and paintings and animations by countless visual artists.
-I found myself zooming through trippy 3D fractals while listening to Alan Watts.
+I found myself zooming through trippy 3D fractals while listening to a sermon by Alan Watts.
 Instead of watching videos with thousands or millions of views, I was seeing videos with a hundred views or even ten views.
 The algorithm seemed to be trusting me to deliver an early vote.
 Contributing the millionth view to a video felt inconsequential and anonymous, but being the eleventh viewer seemed intensely personal.
 I frequently stumbled on musicians tentatively playing their instruments for the camera; their lighting and audio needed work, their performance was not polished, but I watched as if to say “please keep trying”.

 - The content I see is funny, creative, unique, genuine, wholesome, and supportive.
 I feel much better about the next generation after seeing some of what they’ve made on TikTok